Ghislaine Maxwell found guilty of helping Jeffrey Epstein sexually abuse girls

 Throughout the trial, jurors heard from four women who accused Maxwell of luring them into Epstein's lavish homes to have sex with him and other powerful men.
 Over three weeks, the women described how Maxwell, who dated Epstein in the 1990s, presented herself as a friendly older sister, earning their trust with gifts and shopping sprees.
 Two of the women testified they were 14 years old when Maxwell coaxed them into engaging in sexual acts with Epstein.
 One woman testified that Maxwell was present and even participated in some of the encounters.

-Maxwell, who vehemently denied playing a role in the women's abuses, faces lengthy prison terms for each of the guilty charges, including a statutory maximum of 40 years in prison for conspiracy to commit sex trafficking of minors and sex trafficking of minors.
-She was also convicted of conspiracy to entice a minor to travel to engage in illegal sex acts, conspiracy to transport a minor with the intent to engage in criminal sexual activity, and transporting a minor with the intent to engage in criminal sexual activity.
+Maxwell, who vehemently denied playing a role in any of the abuse, faces up to 65 years behind bars, including a maximum of 40 years in prison for sex trafficking of minors — the most serious count on which she was convicted.
+She was also convicted of conspiracy to entice a minor to travel to engage in illegal sex acts, conspiracy to transport a minor with the intent to engage in criminal sexual activity, transporting a minor with the intent to engage in criminal sexual activity and conspiracy to commit sex trafficking of minors.
 A sentencing date has not yet been set.

 Prosecutors said Maxwell's conviction was a long time coming.